 Theory of Motion

 The theory of motion concerns the whitetail’s response to fluid motion.
 This is an extremely adaptable behavior.
 The theory of motion has resulted in the invention of many suburban “still” hunting techniques.

 For deer, scent is the “strongest memory.”
 Depending on the deer, specific scents are associated with known threats and cause fear.
 Deer might react differently to the same scent depending on the area of the country.
 This is, once again, a direct result of long-term conditioning.
 Knowing how deer react to scent can allow hunters to pull back the veil on the classic fear of scent contamination and its actual relevance to hunting.

 The Subconscious Fear

 In the inner depths of a whitetail’s psyche, fear is subconsciously effecting how a whitetail makes decisions.
 I originally spoke of this popular topic as the Path of Least Resistance in The Urban Deer Complex.

-Understanding these four theories on fear conditioning let us understand another mystery of the Whitetail deer and suburban deer behavior.
-By learning more and applying this knowledge, we can help control one more variable in a sport that is plagued by the mercy of uncontrollable events.
-For every piece of knowledge we grasp, we are that much closer to increasing our success as evolving predators.
+Understanding these four theories on fear conditioning allows us to unlock another mystery of suburban deer behavior.
+That mystery is the mystery of fear.
+By applying this knowledge, we can control yet one more variable in a sport at the mercy of nature and fortune.
+We are that much closer to increasing our success as evolving predators.